sptankard/digitalsecuritycurriculum/pages/02.curriculum/02.what-is-digisec/chapter2.en.md

 <div class="GLBL_H2" markdown="1">## IT’S ALL ABOUT HARM REDUCTION RIGHT NOW</div>

-In our journey toward better digital security, it is important to keep in mind that Internet security solutions, programs, and services available on the Internet can change their security settings and privacy policies without notice, possibly putting users at risk.
+In our journey toward better digital security one of the hardest lessons to accept is that there is no silver bullet of digital security.
+Internet security solutions, programs, and services available on the Internet can change their security settings and privacy policies without notice, possibly putting users at risk.
 New security updates, as well as viruses and malware, are launched every day.
 This means that what was secure yesterday may be vulnerable to attack today.

 There is no alternative to staying aware, informed, and engaged and most importantly fighting back as a community.
 You are only as safe as the discipline of your digital network.